sumarouno/tensorflow-on-raspberry-pi/README.md

 	* This is where the most recent conversation is located

 ## License

-The file TENSORFLOW_LICENSE applies to any and all files in the `bin` directory, which are compiled Python wheels for TensorFlow.

 Subdirectories contained within the `third_party` directory each contain relevant licenses for the code and software within those subdirectories.